coded-intruder/coded-intruder.github.io/_posts/2025-12-18-email-spoofing.md

 This behavior enables adversaries to conduct high-confidence phishing and impersonation attacks by abusing trusted infrastructure rather than exploiting software vulnerabilities.

-## MITRE ATT&CK Mapping

-This behavior enables adversaries to conduct high-confidence phishing and impersonation attacks by abusing trusted infrastructure rather than exploiting software vulnerabilities.

 - **T1566.002 – Phishing: Spearphishing via Service**
   Spoofed emails that pass SPF, DKIM, and DMARC can be delivered with verified sender indicators, enabling targeted impersonation of trusted service providers and support workflows.
   [More info](https://attack.mitre.org/techniques/T1566/002/)